muziejus/media-history-of-nyc/sections/schedule.md

 Required readings indicated with quotation marks (“”) will be available as pdfs. *They should be printed out for use in class*.

-The list of references at the end of the pdf version of the syllabus provides bibliographic details for all the texts for the course.
+The list of references at the end of the syllabus provides bibliographic details for all the texts for the course.

 ### 1. Media Archæologies, Sociologies of Culture